-Recognizing many students live off-campus, UKPD can provide safety notifications that may occur just outside of Main Campus, only (this service is not available regarding other separate campuses).
+Recognizing many students live off-campus, UKPD may provide safety notifications for incidents occurring just outside of Main Campus, only (this service is not available regarding other separate campuses) if sufficient information has been received from the responding local law enforcement agency (LPD) and if deemed necessary by the Chief of Police.
 The goal of providing off-campus safety notifications is to inform densely populated student residential areas outside of Main Campus of incidents that may impact safety utilizing Twitter.
 The Twitter account can be found @ukyoffcampus.

-These tweets do not take the place of UK Alert but serve as a supplement to existing emergency notification procedures for on-campus incidents.
-UKPD may have limited information related to off-campus incidents due to the location being outside UKPD's jurisdiction, but will provide the UK community with updates related to what type of incident occurred, where it occurred, and the approximate time it was reported to have occurred on a best-effort basis.
+These tweets do not take the place of UK Alert but may serve as a supplement to existing emergency notification procedures for on-campus incidents.
+UKPD may have limited information related to off-campus incidents due to the location being outside UKPD's jurisdiction, but may provide the UK community with updates related to what type of incident occurred, where it occurred, and the approximate time it was reported to have occurred on a best-effort basis if possible.